 You aren’t limited to fifty feet of cable like with RS232.
-The maximum cable length for RS485 is typically listed as 1200 meters or about 4000 feet.
+The maximum RS485 cable length is typically listed as 1200 meters or about 4000 feet.

 Much like RS232, RS485 doesn’t have an actual standard connector.
 Many times the old DB-9 connector is used.

 In some applications, terminal strips were used in place of a connector.
 This helped RS485 become a widely used and very versatile form of serial communication.